-When are proposals, director nominations and other business to be submitted by shareholders for the 2013 Annual Meeting due?
+When are proposals, director nominations and other business to be submitted by shareholders for the 2014 Annual Meeting due?

-We expect to hold our 2013 Annual Meeting of Shareholders during the second half of May and to issue our Proxy Statement for that meeting during the first half of April.
-Under SEC proxy rules, if a shareholder wants us to include a proposal in our Proxy Statement and proxy card for the 2013 Annual Meeting of Shareholders, the proposal must be received by us no later than December 11, 2012.
+We expect to hold our 2014 Annual Meeting of Shareholders during the second half of May and to issue our Proxy Statement for that meeting during the first half of April.
+Under SEC proxy rules, if a shareholder wants us to include a proposal in our Proxy Statement and proxy card for the 2014 Annual Meeting of Shareholders, the proposal must be received by us no later than December 9, 2013.

-Any shareholder wishing to make a nomination for director or wishing to introduce any business at the 2013 Annual Meeting of Shareholders (other than a proposal submitted for inclusion in the Company's proxy materials) must provide the Company advance notice of such business which must be received by the Company no earlier than November 11, 2012 and no later than December 11, 2012.
+Any shareholder wishing to make a nomination for director or wishing to introduce any business at the 2014 Annual Meeting of Shareholders (other than a proposal submitted for inclusion in the Company's proxy materials) must provide the Company advance notice of such nominee or business which must be received by the Company no earlier than November 9, 2013 and no later than December 9, 2013.
+Any such notice must comply with requirements set forth in our by-laws.
 Nominations for director must be accompanied by a written consent of the nominee consenting to being named in the Proxy Statement as a nominee and serving as a director if elected.
 Proposals and other items of business should be directed to Xerox Corporation, P.O.
 Box 4505, Norwalk, CT 06856-4505, Attention: Corporate Secretary.